tyh666/News-Recommendation-MIND/Code/README.md

 - use bag-of-words to encode user history?
   - currently yes
 - remove stop words like "-"?
+- focus on which task?
+  - two tower with bow?
+  - two tower with sequence input?

 ## Issue
 - the gradient after docReducer is sharp